 I clicked on the Bluetooth icon at the upper right corner of the desktop and quickly paired the CHIP with the Galaxy.
 It was then easy to send the 6.0 MB file of the keyboard, monitor and board from the phone to the CHIP, in about 60 seconds.
 Yes, Bluetooth is pretty slow.
 It turned out to be a convenient and simple way to move the file.
 I’m glad the Next Thing Company bundled WiFi and Bluetooth on the CHIP.

 Once the file was safely moved over, I used GIMP to edit the photo.

 Usually, all I have to do is resize the graphic to a reasonable 1024 x 576, or so and export it as a .png file.
 I always use a compression of 9, resulting in a much more manageable file of around 1.2 MB.
 This size gives good resolution and doesn’t take very long to upload to WordPress.

 Now you have a very brief glimpse into what it takes to put an Off-The-Shelf-Hacker story up on The New Stack.

 The CHIP is a great bargain at $9 per bag.
 You won’t get that at the pet store.
 Lots of functionality and as you can see can serve as a production machine.
 Although not the fastest pup in the pack, it certainly demands respect.

 I’m anxious to see what a Fido, Spike or Tater board looks like.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: Shelf, MADE, Spike, Real, Bit.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: Shelf, Spike.